 “My passion has always been to help people,” Bills said.
 “That's what I've been doing, when I was a schoolteacher, when I was a truancy officer.
 Now I feel like instead of helping a mass group of people, I'm helping individuals and I'm able to see personal growth with them.
 I feel like I'm going to do this until I retire.”

 Bill has found his lifetime passion through physical health and wellness.
-He competes in Strongman competitions and recently placed fifth in the America’s Strongest Veteran competition.
-He also qualified for the National Strongman Championships in Florida for ages 50 and over.
+He competes in CrossFit and Strongman competitions and vows to improve each time.
+True to his word, this year he placed fifth in the America’s Strongest Veteran competition, and in November, he placed third in the National Strongman Championships in Florida for ages 50 and over.